We recommend only working in CartGenie to ensure all products and edits are created properly and synced to both platforms.

 Most product & category fields in CartGenie do technically support two-way sync between Webflow and our CartGenie dashboard.
 This means that you can edit these specific fields in either platform and it will be synced back to the other.

-The following fields should sync both ways:
+The following info should sync both ways:

 Name, slug, description, price, compare_at_price, sku, shippable, billing_method, track_inventory, stock, weight, width, heigh, length.

-And all additional custom fields except Image, MultiImage, File, Reference, and MultiReference types.
+All additional custom fields should two way sync except Image, Multi-Image, File, Reference, and MultiReference types.

 We also recommend only adding custom fields in CartGenie (via product settings or category settings), which will sync back to Webflow to be used in the designer there.